AdobeDocs/experience-manager-65.en/help/forms/using/forms-gov-reference-site-user-demo.md

 ## Automated Forms Conversion (Camila) {#automated-forms-conversion}

 **This section**: Camila the CX Lead has an existing PDF based form that was used as part of a paper-based process.
-As part of a modernization effort Camila wants to use this PDF form to automatically create a new modern Adaptive Forms.
+As part of a modernization effort Camila wants to use this PDF form to automatically create a modern Adaptive Forms.

 ### Automated Forms Conversion - We.Gov (Camila) {#automated-forms-conversion-wegov}